Recovering optimal precision in quantum sensing with time domain imperfections

 To estimate $\omega$, the experimenter is given access to an ancilla and begins by preparing the system and the ancilla in a suitable probe state.
 The system evolves for time $T$ with coupling to the environment under the Hamiltonian $H(\omega)$ and then gets measured jointly with the ancilla.
 During the evolution, the experimenter is allowed to perform {\it intermediate control}, which could be either pulse control or continuous control.
 This procedure is repeated for $\nu$ times to generate measurement statistics and to output an estimate $\hat{\omega}$ in the end.
 A configuration of the state preparation, measurement, and intermediate control is referred to as a {\it strategy}.
 Here we focus on the comparison between two families of strategies: free-evolution (FE) strategies, which do not use any intermediate control, and the generic family of all control-enhanced (CE) strategies.
 For comparison, we define the following loss function:

-where $\mathcal{R}\left(f, s\right)$ is the mean-squared error (MSE) of the estimate corresponding to a strategy $s$ under the TDI distribution $f$, $\mathcal{S}\in\{\fe,\ce\}$, and $\mathcal{N}$ is the set of all possible uncertainty distributions (known to the experimenter).
-Intuitively, the experimenter has to design the best strategy while accounting for the error corresponding to any TDI distribution $f\in\mathcal{N}$, which is bounded by $\mathcal{L_S}$.
+where $\mathcal{R}\left(f, s\right)$ is the mean-squared error (MSE) of the estimate corresponding to a strategy $s$ under the clock uncertainty distribution $f$, $\mathcal{S}\in\{\fe,\ce\}$, and $\mathcal{N}$ is the set of all possible uncertainty distributions (known to the experimenter).
+Intuitively, the experimenter has to design the best strategy while accounting for the error corresponding to any clock uncertainty distribution $f\in\mathcal{N}$, which is bounded by $\mathcal{L_S}$.

-Each experimental repretition produces outcomes distributed as $p(\omega,s,u_1,u_2,\dots)$ that depends on the unknown parameter $\omega$, the strategy $s$, and the TDI $u_i$ ($i=1,2,\dots$) of the $i$-th operation.
+For each repetition of the experiment, the measurement outcome obeys a distribution $p(\omega,s,u_1,u_2,\dots)$ that depends on the unknown parameter $\omega$, the strategy $s$, and the clock uncertainty $u_i$ ($i=1,2,\dots$) of the $i$-th operation.
 Since each $u_i$ follows the distribution $f$, the effective distribution of the outcome is $p_f(\omega,s)=\int du_1\,f(u_1)\int du_2\,f(u_2)\cdots\,p(\omega,s,u_1,u_2,\dots)$.
 The estimate is generated from $\nu$ independent and identically-distributed samples with the distribution $p_f(\omega,s)$.
 The estimation error is thus bounded by the Cram\'er-Rao bound (CRB).
-Note that the estimate does not necessarily satisfy the unbiasedness condition due to the TDI.
+Note that the estimate does not necessarily satisfy the unbiasedness condition due to the clock uncertainty.
 Therefore, we need to use the general form of the CRB (see Ref.~\cite{treeDetectionEstimationModulationTheory2001} for more details)

 where $\mathcal{F}_{\omega}(f,s)$ is the Fisher information (FI) of $p_f(\omega,s)$ at $\omega$, and $b$ is the bias of the estimator defined as $b:=\mathrm{E}(\hat{\omega})-\omega$.
 The FI is upper bounded by the quantum Fisher information (QFI) of the system state prior to the measurement, denoted as $\mathcal{F}^{\rm Q}_{\omega}(f,s)$, which can be achieved by optimizing the measurement in the single-parameter case \cite{braunsteinStatisticalDistanceGeometryQuantumStates1994}.